0x20/hackerspaces.be/README.md

 	easy_install Django Markdown pyYAML

-The schript that's triggered on the server does :
+The script that's triggered on the server does :

 	cd ~/hackerspaces.be
 	git pull